 What can you and I do?
 How can you and I “wage peace?”
 Let me offer several ways.

 - Develop more empathy.
 Learn another person’s language but also learn about her/his history and culture.
 Try to put yourself in the other person’s shoes and see the world as that person sees it.
+If you already know another language, learn still another.

 - Listen to each other more; respect each other more.
 Look for and build on our common interests.
 War is possible but so is peace.
 You may have seen the Hollywood movie “War Horse.”
 In the scene on the Western Front, British and German soldiers stop fighting for a few minutes to free the war horse from the barbed wire between the trench lines in No Man’s Land.
 A British and a German soldier jointly free him from the wire and flip a coin to see who will take the horse.
 In this case the life of this remarkable horse that had made it through the night in No Man’s land served to give the enemies a common purpose.